Introduction

 Growth of the body and its organs are controlled in two ways.
 The rate of growth over time is internally regulated with an upper limit set independent of such environmental factors as nutrition (Conlon and Raff, 1999).
 The size setpoint when growth ceases is also internally controlled (Leevers and McNeill, 2005).
 Typically, the setpoint is reached when the animal transitions to adulthood.
 The two control processes are linked with one another.
 For example, Drosophila that are deficient in insulin signaling grow slowly and their final size setpoint is smaller than normal (Rulifson et al., 2002).
 However, sometimes the growth-arrest process compensates for an abnormal growth rate to generate a normal size setpoint (Leevers and McNeill, 2005; Penzo-Mendez and Stanger, 2015).

 The wing of Drosophila is a well-established model system to study organ growth control.
 In Drosophila larvae, the anlage fated to form the adult wing blade is composed of an epithelial domain embedded within a larger epithelial sheet named the wing imaginal disc or wing disc (Fig. 1A).
-The anlage, called a wing pouch, is surrounded by wing disc cells that will form the wing hinge and notum, which is the dorsal thorax.
-Two wing discs reside within the body cavity of a larva (Fig. 1A), and they grow in size as the larva undergoes three successive molts.
-Wing discs uniformly grow by asynchronous cell division until the animal undergoes the final molt at the end of its third larval instar stage and pupates (Bryant and Levinson, 1985; Neto-Silva et al., 2009).
+The anlage, called the wing pouch, is surrounded by wing disc cells that will form the wing hinge and notum, which is the dorsal thorax.
+Two wing discs reside within the body cavity of a larva (Fig. 1A).
+They continuously grow as the larva grows and undergoes three successive molts, from first to second to third instar.
+Wing discs grow exponentially by asynchronous cell division until the mid-third larval stage, when growth becomes linear-like, and finally stops when the late third instar larva undergoes its transition to the pupal stage (Fain and Stevens, 1982; Graves and Schubiger, 1982; Bryant and Levinson, 1985; Neto-Silva et al., 2009).
 During pupation, each wing pouch develops into a single adult wing blade.

-Allometric growth of the wing pouch in Drosophila.
+Allometric growth of the third instar wing pouch in Drosophila.

 (B) Wet-weight of third instar larvae as a function of age measured every 12 hours.
 Lines connect average weight measurements, and the shaded region denotes the standard error of the mean.

-(C) At 5 days AEL, the larva-pupa molt begins.
+(C) At 5 days AEL, the larva-pupa transition begins.
 Wet-weight of wildtype animals at early pupariation stages.
 Lines connect average weight measurements, and the shaded region denotes the standard error of the mean.
+WPP+1 denotes 1 hour after white prepupae (WPP) stage onset.

 (D) Volume of the wing pouch as a function of age.
 Lines connect average volume measurements and the shaded region denotes the standard error of the mean.